 Money saving tip: The only other way we know of to get ice cheaper than from ice vending machines is to make your own, which is a subject for another page.

-Based on our experience with ice vending machines, we have found that in general the ice they deliver is a less expensive alternative to buying bagged ice in a truck stop.
+Based on our experience with ice vending machines, we have found that in general the ice they deliver is a less expensive alternative to buying bagged ice from a truck stop.

 We do not recommend getting “free” ice from hotel or motel ice machines unless you have first paid for a room.